Lab-Brat/gentoo_update/README.md

 ### general

+- [ ] CLI: add option to choose from which log file to generate a report
 - [x] ebuild in GURU repository
 - [ ] CI/CD pipeline that will run `gentoo_update` on newly published stage3 Docker containers
 - [ ] comprehensive set of unit tests